noahgibbs/codefolio_middleman/source/posts/2012-07-18-Deep-Rails-Understanding-HashWithIndifferentAccess-Understanding-the-Params-Hash.html.md

 date: 2012-07-18 03:22
 disqus_id: "http://codefol.io/posts/11"
 ---
-Rails <a href="http://codefol.io/posts/How-Does-Rack-Parse-Query-Params-With-parse-nested-query">parameter parsing</a> can be hard to understand, but it goes beyond that.
+Rails <a href="/posts/How-Does-Rack-Parse-Query-Params-With-parse-nested-query">parameter parsing</a> can be hard to understand, but it goes beyond that.

 Just understanding the "params" object in your controller actions is a little tricky.
 Ever notice how params[:bob] and params["bob"] both work?
 The magic type behind that is called HashWithIndifferentAccess.
 Yeah, it's a mouthful.
 I wish I were making that up, but no.

-There's a lot of interesting code in Rails with interesting Ruby tricks - so let's de-magic the params object, find some bugs with it and <a href="http://rebuilding-rails.com">get better at Ruby</a>, all at once.
+There's a lot of interesting code in Rails with interesting Ruby tricks - so let's de-magic the params object, find some bugs with it and <a href="https://rebuilding-rails.com">get better at Ruby</a>, all at once.

 <h2> The Source </h2>

-I like going straight to the source, so here is <a href="https://github.com/rails/rails/blob/808592bae2b83ced018f16d576d41a0059ed302a/activesupport/lib/active_support/hash_with_indifferent_access.rb">the current version of the file in ActiveSupport</a>.
-You can just read, or follow along on GitHub.
+I like going straight to the source, so here is <a href="https://github.com/rails/rails/blob/808592bae2b83ced018f16d576d41a0059ed302a/activesupport/lib/active_support/hash_with_indifferent_access.rb">the exact version of the file I'm looking at in ActiveSupport</a>.
+You can read here or follow along on GitHub.

 It's a nice readable 176 lines.